Doesn't seem familiar? Jump to the "Ultra" help about calculating grades.

 You can include a calculated column when you create another calculated column.
 For example, if you created a calculated column that weighs quiz grades, you can include the column when you create a final grade column.

-For more information, access a calculated column header's menu and select Quick Column Information.
+For more information, open a calculated column header's menu and select Quick Column Information.
 For calculated columns, Points Possible includes the phrase (may vary by student) because some students may be exempt from a test or assignment.
 Some students may not submit all of the items included in the column's calculation.

 You can change a calculated column's settings and change what is included.
 The calculation updates automatically.